 1. Create an eBook from a series of blog posts and vice versa

 Developing an eBook can take a lot of effort, especially to do it right.
 But leveraging content that already exists in the form of blog posts can jumpstart the process.
 As your blog becomes more populated with quality posts, it’s likely that those posts can be woven together (obviously with some editing) to form the basis for an eBook or guide.
 In fact, it’s a great idea to create a series of blog posts on a particular topic with an eBook in mind.
 And it can also work the other way around.
 Take the copy from an existing eBook or whitepaper and reverse-engineer that into a series of blog posts.

 2. Turn a whitepaper into a more visually engaging eBook

 Long before marketers were calling it content marketing, companies were creating whitepapers as a way to educate their audience about a particular topic.
 In fact, many B2B firms have a virtual library of whitepapers.
 Many of these whitepapers are still relevant; they just lack the visual appeal that has made eBooks so popular.
-Break up the text, add in some stunning design, use larger type treatments and include more visuals, and you’ll breathe life into those old whitepapers.
+Break up the text, add in stunning visuals and design, use larger type treatments, and you’ll breathe life into those old whitepapers.

 3. Revive and update old blog posts

 One way to supplement your blogging efforts and to keep your content fresh, is to revive older, mostly evergreen, posts that need to be updated.
 If your firm has been blogging for some time, you’re likely to have plenty of posts over a year old that are still very relevant; they simply need to be refreshed.
 This could include updating facts and figures, supporting graphics or points where the thinking has evolved.
 Or perhaps you could add some additional items to an existing list or expand further on an idea.
 The point is, keep your evergreen content as green as possible and extend the shelf life.
 Once the post has been updated, you can change the post date and promote like you would a new article.